ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 ## Migrate your data

-Your host should be connected to both your original and encrypted file storage volumes.
+Your host should be connected to both your original and encrypted {{site.data.keyword.filestorage_short}} volumes.
 If not:

 • Make sure that you have followed the steps above and referenced documents correctly.